JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

 coordinates (generic function with 3 methods)
 ```

 Note that since the `show` function was defined for the abstract type `AbstractPoint` and uses the `coordinates` function, the custom print is immediately applied to the new type.
-Also note, that since we redefined the default constructors, we are able to create instance of the `PointND` type from inputs of mixed types
+Also note, that since we redefined the default constructors, we can create an instance of the `PointND` type from inputs of mixed types.

 ```jldoctest structs
 julia> PointND(1, 2)